Om MCP Authentication and Safety

 Security guidance

-• Treat Om MCP as account access using your Om API key, not as a public demo surface.
+• Treat Om MCP as authenticated account access, not as a public demo surface.

-• Do not put your API key in screenshots, blog posts, repo config, or shared snippets.
+• Do not put direct API keys in screenshots, blog posts, repo config, or shared snippets.

 • Keep MCP tool approvals enabled in Codex, Claude Code, and other clients.

-• Use a separate API key for personal experimentation versus shared team workflows.
+• Use separate direct API keys for personal experimentation versus shared team workflows.

-• Rotate the key if you suspect the client config or environment was exposed.
+• Clear the OAuth connection or rotate API keys if you suspect the client config or environment was exposed.

 Prompt safety still matters